cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 (...)
 ```

-Anyway, these routines are implemented in Clojure as follows:
+These routines are implemented in Clojure as follows:

 ```
 (defn operator [exp] (first exp))